urbanarchive/qpl-name-explorer/src/pages/faq.md

 Q: How do I follow your progress, as the map becomes more complete?

-A: You can sign up for our monthly newsletter here or follow us on social media - @QueensMemory.
+A: You can sign up for our monthly newsletter [here](https://queensmemory.org/subscribe-to-qmp-newsletter/) or follow us on [Twitter](https://twitter.com/QueensMemory/) or [Instagram](https://www.instagram.com/QueensMemory/).

 Q: I have more questions about the map.
 How do I get in touch?